SpaceXpanse/Wanderers/README.md

 # SpaceXpanse: Wanderers
-Real Time Space Exploration Blockchain Game
+ A Real Time Blockchain Space Exploring and Trading Sandbox Game in the Metaverse